-Teresa Bryce Bazemore (Chair), Philadelphia, PA, recently retired as President of the Radian Group, a global credit risk management company.
-Teresa serves on a variety boards including the Board of the Kimmel Center, WHYY and the Board of the US Mortgage Insurers, the Mortgage Bankers Board of Directors and on the Mortgage Bankers Residential Board of Governors.
-Teresa has also previously served as a member of the Economic Advisory Council for the Federal Reserve Bank of Philadelphia, and other similar institutions.
+Teresa Bryce Bazemore (Chair), Philadelphia, PA, retired as President of the Radian Group, a global credit risk management company.
+A graduate of the Columbia University School of Law, Teresa serves on a variety boards including the Kimmel Center, WHYY, the US Mortgage Insurers, the Mortgage Bankers and the Mortgage Bankers Residential Board of Governors.
+Teresa previously served as a member of the Economic Advisory Council for the Federal Reserve Bank of Philadelphia, and other similar institutions.
 In 2013, Mortgage Banking Magazine named Teresa one of the Top 20 Leading Industry Women.
 In 2011, Housing Wire magazine named her as one of the Influential Women in the Housing Economy and the Philadelphia Business Journal honored her with its 14th Annual Women of Distinction Award.
 In 2010, Black Enterprise Magazine named Teresa one of the 75 Most Powerful Women in Business.
-She is a graduate of the Columbia University School of Law.

 John Crigler, Arlington, VA, is Of Counsel to the law firm of Garvey Schubert Barer, where he represented many public media clients, including Public Media Company.
 His articles on legal issues include “Why Sparky Can’t Bark”, “Decency Redux”, “The Public Radio Legal Handbook”, “Suing the Messenger”, “Grand Theft Underwriting” and “A Guide to Copyright Law for Public Radio”.
 He has served on the Board of Directors of the Association of Independents in Radio (AIR) and the National Federation of Community Broadcasters (NFCB).
 He is a graduate of Georgetown Law Center (J.D.), Yale University (Ph.D.) and Wesleyan University.
 (B.A.).

-Carolyn Grinstein, Seattle, WA, is a civic leader who currently serves on the boards of the Seattle Art Museum, the University of Washington Foundation Board, the American Community School of Beirut and the Yale University Art Gallery.
-She is currently chairing the $100M fund-raising effort for the Institute for Stem Cell and Regenerative Medicine for the University of Washington Medical School.
+Carolyn Grinstein, Seattle, WA, is a civic leader who currently serves on the boards of the Seattle Art Museum, the University of Washington Foundation, the American Community School of Beirut and the Yale University Art Gallery.
+She is currently chairing the $100M fundraising effort for the Institute for Stem Cell & Regenerative Medicine for the University of Washington Medical School.
 Lyn is an avid public radio listener.

 Susan Harmon, Seattle, WA, is Co-Director of Meyerhar Productions, an independent film company she and her husband, Richard Meyer, founded in 2014.
-Along with Marc Hand, she co-founded and served as co-Managing Director of PMC for its first ten years.
+She co-founded and served as Co-Managing Director of PMC for its first ten years.
 She currently serves on the PMC board after 40 years of experience as a public broadcasting executive including serving as Vice President for North Texas Public Broadcasting in Dallas/Ft.
 Worth and before that, as Station Manager for WAMU public radio in Washington, D.C.
 During her career, she was a board member of National Public Radio, Public Radio International and the Station Resource Group which she co-founded in 1984.
 Susan currently serves on the board of KING-FM in Seattle and on advisory boards at her alma mater, Wellesley College.

 Josh Mallamud (Vice Chair), Chicago, IL, is Chief Executive Officer at Cartegraph, a leading provider of government software and services.
 He was formerly the Chief Operating Officer at CityBase and Senior Vice President of Corporate Development at Dialog Tech (formerly, ifbyphone), a marketing analytics SaaS platform.
 Prior to joining DialogTech, Josh founded, ran and successfully exited Jigocity, a leading social commerce platform based in Shanghai with operations cross AsiaPac.
 Josh has also served as a partner-track attorney in the Los Angeles based firm of Munger, Tolles & Olson, LLP and as a senior consultant at Semler Brossy Consulting Group.
 Josh also currently serves as a Board Advisor to Sentic Technologies a predictive analytics SaaS firm based in Ra’anana, Israel, and on the Board of Advisors of Aclaimant, a claims management software platform for the insurance industry.